 - RedHat Enterprise Linux - The most popular of the commercial distributions and probably one of the easiest to install.
 ITS funds a site license for this currently.

-- Red Hat - The most popular of the distributions and probably one of the easiest to install
+- CentOS - The most popular of the distributions and probably one of the easiest to install

 - SuSE - Linux from Novell

-If you are new to the Linux community you may wish to start with Red Hat or Mandriva, as both distributions have very good installation programs and help sites geared toward newcomers.
+If you are new to the Linux community you may wish to start with CentOS or Fedora, as both distributions have very good installation programs and help sites geared toward newcomers.